Articles

 Spouse Superannuation Contributions Tax Offset

-The Spouse Superannuation Contributions Tax Offset was introduced to provide a way for spouses to help build the superannuation accumulations of the other in eligible circumstances.
+The Spouse Superannuation Contributions Tax Offset helps spouses build the superannuation accumulations in eligible circumstances.

 A spouse contribution refers to when a person makes a contribution into their spouse’s superannuation account.
-Provided certain income thresholds are met, the contributing spouse can receive a tax rebate of up to $540 on the contribution.
+Provided income thresholds are satisfied, the contributing spouse can receive a tax rebate of up to $540 on the contribution.

-Whilst there are no limits on the age of the person making the contribution, the receiving spouse must be under 70.
-Further, if the receiving spouse is over 65, they must meet a work test before the contribution can be received their behalf.
+There are no age limits on the person making the contribution, however the receiving spouse must be under age 70.
+The receiving spouse must meet a work test before the contribution can be received if they are older than 65.

 Spouse contributions are included in the recipients non-concessional contribution cap.